AlexIIL/LibBlockAttributes/README.md

 The core API's are:

-- IFixedItemInv* (A version of minecraft's Inventory class that only deals with indexed item slot accessors and modification).
+- FixedItemInv* (A version of minecraft's Inventory class that only deals with indexed item slot accessors and modification).
-- IFixedItemInvView* (A read-only version of IFixedItemInv).
+- FixedItemInvView* (A read-only version of FixedItemInv).
-- IItemInvStats* (containing statistics for any inventory).
+- ItemInvStats* (containing statistics for any inventory).
-- IItemInsertable* (containing item insertion)
+- ItemInsertable* (containing item insertion)
-- IItemExtractable* (containing item extraction)
+- ItemExtractable* (containing item extraction)
-- IItemFilter (a Predicate for ItemStacks)
+- ItemFilter (a Predicate for ItemStacks)
-- IItemInvSlotChangeListener (for listening to changes in an IFixedItemInvView - although not all implementations will support this).
+- ItemInvSlotChangeListener (for listening to changes in a FixedItemInvView - although not all implementations will support this).

 (*Is an attribute by default)